MTG/gaia/README.md

    ​

 - Relase Notes: `Eigen 3.3.4`is provided with source code since one header file was missing from the `release`archive and for `c++11` compatibility.
-Previous `Eigen`had too many missing header or `include` files for certainty.
+Previous `Eigen`had too many missing header or `include` files for version certainty.  `#define Vector` was replaced by `std::vector` to eliminate `c++11` errors.
 Location of `Eigen` headers changed to `3rdparty/Eigen`rather than `Eigen.
 Waf2.0.6`is used primarily because it handles `Qt5`and the`moc` files required for `cyclops`. `libtbb-dev`can optionally be installed but the check for `tbb` has been removed  from the build process because it didn't work.  `Python2.7.15`and `python3.6.3`both have been tested.
 However, not all versions of `python` have been used.
 Python packages are located at either `/usr/local/lib/python2.7/dist-packages` or `/usr/local/lib/python3.6/dist-packages`and utilize the `major` and `minor` `python` version numbers.
 Addendum:  All tabs converted to spaces

    `find ./ -iname '*.h' -type f -exec bash -c 'expand -t 4 "$0" | sponge "$0"' {} \;`